These settings control all aspects of harvesting metadata from your data source.

 Sample CKAN harvester settings

-'Provider Type' drop down is available with Harvest Methods GET and CKAN.
-The Provider Type value describes the kind of metadata document you are making available for harvest and is used to identify a matching crosswalk in your Data Source. ‘rif’ (i.e. RIF-CS) is the default value and the type expected by the registry for ingest.
+The 'Provider Type' value describes the kind of metadata document you are making available for harvest and is used to identify a matching crosswalk in your Data Source. ‘rif’ (i.e. RIF-CS) is the default value.
 Other provider types (e.g. Dublin Core, ISO19139, CSV ,etc) can configured for your data source by adding a crosswalk from the type to RIF-CS.

 Add Crosswalk & Supporting File

 'Add Crosswalk'button allows users to upload an XLST crosswalk and configure it to be run during a harvest.
 Multiple crosswalks can be uploaded but each needs to be uniquely identified by specifying a Crosswalk Provider Type, Output Format or Metadata Prefix.
 Once uploaded and identified the crosswalk will be available for selection from the Provider Type, Output Format or Metadata Prefix drop down (dependent on harvest configuration).
 When selected, a green 'active' label will display next to the crosswalk.

 'Add Supporting File'button can be used to upload a supporting file which can be referenced and used from within an XSLT crosswalk.
 Supporting files must be in a format XML or XSL

 Visit the Crosswalks: Transform your metadata page on the ARDC website for the list of available crosswalks to RIF-CS (e.g. ISO19115, CKAN, Dublin Core, etc.)